artem-frolov/yii-sass/README.md

 	    // Enable Compass support.
 	    // Automatically add required import paths and functions.
-		// Defaults to true
+		// Defaults to false
-	    'enableCompass' => true,
+	    'enableCompass' => false,

 	    // Path to the directory with compiled CSS files.
 	    // Will be created automatically if doesn't exist.